Should You Shave Your Face Before or After a Shower

 If you’re just trimming up your beard then you should use your trimmer before you shower; getting an even trim is easier when your beard hairs are coarse.
 Or, if you typically shower at night and your beard grows back in quickly, then you may need to shave in the morning completely independent of your showering routine to maintain that clean-shaved look throughout the day.

-If you opt to shave before you shower, you’ll still get the best shave if you heat and hydrate your face first.
+If you opt to shave before you shower with dry hair, you’ll still get the best shave if you heat and hydrate your face first.

-Using warm water to wash your face will open up your pores and hydrate your facial hair so that you’re still introducing the benefits that you would have gotten by shaving after your shower.
+Using warm water to wash your face will open up your pores and give great hydration for your facial hair so that you’re still introducing the benefits that you would have gotten by shaving after your shower.

-Whether you shave before or after your shower, you should always wash your face first.
+Whether you shave pre or post-shower in your morning routine, you should always wash your face first.
 Using the right skincare products every day to keep your skin healthy and hydrated will minimize the risk of getting razor burn or nicks and cuts while you shave.

 And, just like your face, your beard accumulates a buildup of bacteria and dirt throughout the day, so you should use a gentle exfoliating cleanser before you shave.
 The cleanser will remove dirt and impurities from your beard and skin, and the exfoliating particles in your cleanser will slough off dead skin cells and gunk that can clog your razor and cause irritation and razor bumps.